 - Spaniards have excellent reflexes.

-- It is pretty much impossible to say hello to someone called Bert without sounding like a character from Sesame Street.
+- It is pretty much impossible to say hello to anyone called Bert without sounding like a character from Sesame Street.

-- You can have discussions about Brexit, politics and religion, but nothing appears to cause more outrage than expressing a dislike for Queen (the band, not the monarch).
+- You can have discussions about Brexit, politics and religion, but nothing causes more consternation than expressing a dislike for Queen (the band, not the monarch).